-- The ability to follow instructions, pay close attention to detail and take precise readings, - The ability to work quickly and accurately, - Good finger and manual dexterity to handle specimens and small laboratory equipment, - Normal colour vision, - Good communication and problem solving-skills, - Good organizational skills, - The interpersonal skills and effective communication skills in English required to work well with co-workers and the public. - Medical laboratory assistants enjoy working with people, like direct contact with patients and do not mind shift work.
+- The ability to type and perform data entry at 30 words per minute (WPM) or greater.
+This is required in order to secure employment post graduation - The ability to follow instructions, pay close attention to detail and take precise readings, - The ability to work quickly and accurately, - Good finger and manual dexterity to handle specimens and small laboratory equipment, - Normal colour vision, - Good communication and problem solving-skills, - Good organizational skills, - The interpersonal skills and effective communication skills in English required to work well with co-workers and the public. - Medical laboratory assistants enjoy working with people, like direct contact with patients and do not mind shift work.